kristiandelay/xcodeAutomatedBuilding/README.md

-xcodeAutomatedBuilding
+xodeAutomatedBuilding
 ======================

-repo for testing automated building for xcode, using github and jenkins
+test repo for testing automated building for xcode, using github and jenkins